-Inflammation of the appendix normally leads to severe pain in the lower right abdomen.
-In order to avoid complications such as a ruptured appendix, the inflamed part of the appendix is usually surgically removed.
+Inflammation of the appendix normally leads to severe abdominal pain, nausea and a high temperature.
+To avoid complications such as a ruptured appendix, in most cases, the inflamed part of the appendix is surgically removed.

 At a glance

-- Typical signs of acute appendicitis are pain in the lower right abdomen, nausea, vomiting and fever.
+- Typical signs of acute appendicitis are abdominal pain, nausea, vomiting and a high temperature.

 - Appendicitis is when an appendage of the cecum (the first part of the large intestine) becomes inflamed.
 This appendage is usually called the appendix, but may also be referred to as the cecal appendage, vermiform appendix or vermiform process.